flutter/website/src/docs/codelabs/explicit-animations.md

 In this example, you only need to instantiate `AnimationController` once to create the desired animation effect.
-If you might have multiple `AnimationController` objects over the lifetime of the `State`, use a full `TickerProviderStateMixin` instead.
+For other animations, if you need multiple `AnimationController` objects over the lifetime of the `State`, use a full `TickerProviderStateMixin` instead.
 The next step also covers how to configure `TickerProvider`